DevZ44d/Voicely/README.md

   </a>
 </p>

 ### 📘 voicely — Audio-to-Text + Translation for Python
-> **voicely** is a lightweight Python library that converts audio files → text and optionally translates the extracted text .
+> **Voicely** is a lightweight Python library that converts audio files → text and optionally translates the extracted text .

 ### 🚀 Features
 - 🎤 Audio → Text .